singh-man/books/crackingTheCoding/17_hard.md

 In actuality, all we need is the closure row, which is the minimum of all the other rows.
 We don't need to store all the other next occurrence information the entire time.

-Instead, as we do each sweep, wejust update the closure row with the minimums.
+Instead, as we do each sweep, we just update the closure row with the minimums.
 The rest of the algorithm works essentially the same way.

 ```java
 1 	Range shortestSupersequence(int[] big, int[] small) {